-Because animations are created using CSS, you can use different animation sequences for different-sized viewports when you're using the responsive design tools.
+Because animations are created using CSS, you can create different animation sequences for different-sized viewports when you're using the responsive design tools.

-Choose between two modes when working on animations, Quick mode and Advanced mode.
+Choose between two animation modes, Quick mode and Advanced mode.
 You can switch between modes at any time.

-- In Quick mode, you build your animation scene-by-scene: you add a new view of the entire page and change the elements you want to animate.
-The timeline shows you thumbnails of each scene in sequence, like a storyboard.
+You build your animation scene-by-scene, adding a new view of the entire page and changing all the elements you want to animate.
+The timeline displays thumbnails of each scene in sequence, like a storyboard.
+Learn more.

-- For more complex animation, Advanced mode lets you individually animate elements.
+You can individually animate elements for more complex animations.
 Each element has its own layer on the timeline, and keyframe markers are spaced along the timeline according to their timing.
+Learn more.

 Only the following CSS properties can be animated in AMPHTML ads:

 transform(allows you to move, rotate, scale, and skew elements)